 \subsection{Continual Learning as Continual Lenient Dependency}

-Lenient dependency requires that a theory's predictions not be a priori falsified by universal substitutions but it is \textit{also} not strictly dependent, and we now know from Proposition 5.1 that this must continually hold or else a theory of consciousness collapses.
-Here, I show that focusing on continual learning offers such a hypothesis by significantly complicating the viability of universal substitutions.
+Lenient dependency requires that a theory's predictions not be a priori falsified by known universal substitutions but is \textit{also} not strictly dependent, and we now know from Proposition 5.1 that this must continually hold or else a theory of consciousness collapses.
+Here, I show that a theory involving continual learning offers such a hypothesis by significantly complicating the viability of universal substitutions.